liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

 == Changelog ==
+= 2.6.9 (2025/06/26) =
+* Smarter br-handling if the editor is jodit
+* Better word paste if the editor is jodit
+* The content of the reminder emails could not be entered directly per event

 = 2.6.8 (2025/06/24) =
 * New custom field type: datalist
 * Allow some html in custom field tags for fields that have labels rendered